Efficient-Computing-Lab/Converter/README.md

 ## Scale out an application

 Scaling out an application described in CEAML in Kubernetes or Kubevirt involves deploying a second instance of the application component with the same running instance ID to a separate cluster.
 This scenario is exclusive to distributed orchestrators.
 Developers should have the following required inputs:
-1. The name of the running instance, for example acc-uc2orbk-0-0-4-00036-gameserver-7reio-min1 (Required)
+1. The name of the running instance, for example acc-uc2orbk-0-0-4-00036-gameserver-7reio-min1
 2. Provide the path of the model written in CEAML

 ```python